GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-datastream/index.md

 ## Source database requirements

 For the migration to be successful, you must ensure that several requirements are satisfied on the source Oracle database, to ensure compatibility with the toolchain used in this tutorial.
+Refer to the [product documentation](https://cloud.google.com/datastream/docs/sources#versionsfororaclesourcedb) for the most up-to-date information.

 *   **Version**: Oracle 10g v10.2, 11g v11.2.0.4, 12c v12.1.0.2/1, 18c, or 19c